10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Net Cash used in Financing Activities

-The Company’s cash flows used in financing activities to date have primarily composed of funding raised with convertible instruments.
+The Company’s cash flows used in financing activities to date have primarily been composed of funding raised with convertible instruments and registered securities offerings.

-For the nine months ended February 29, 2024, the $4,189 increase in cash provided by financing activities as compared to the nine months ended February 28, 2023 was primarily attributed to the issuance of Convertible Debentures in October 2023 which converted into common shares of the Company in January 2024.
-These were accompanied by the conversion of Convertible Notes, partially offset by the impact of costs in connection with the Business Combination.
+For the quarter ended August 31, 2024, the $3,184 increase in cash provided by financing activities as compared to the quarter ended August 31, 2023, was primarily attributed to the issuance of Class A ordinary shares and Pre-Funded Warrants (“PFW’s”) which may convert into common shares of the Company at the discretion of the warrant holders.

 Sources of Liquidity